iQua/days/README.md

-# Day: A Performant Discrete-Event Simulator for Network Simulations
+# Daytone: A Performant Discrete-Event Simulator for Network Simulations

-Developed with the Rust programming language, **Day** has been designed as a performant discrete-event simulator for network simulations.
+Developed with the Rust programming language, **Daytone** has been designed as a performant discrete-event simulator for network simulations.
 It uses stackless coroutines in asynchronous Rust to implement the [actor model](https://en.wikipedia.org/wiki/Actor_model), where each actor can only interact with its counterparts using message passing.
 It excels at both small-scale and large-scale network simulations due to its ability to use either a single-threaded or a multi-threaded runtime; the single-threaded runtime minimizes overhead, while the multi-threaded runtime utilizes multiple CPU cores concurrently in the same simulation run.

 To run a network simulation session using a configuration file, run:

 ```
-RUST_LOG=debug day configs/simple.toml
+RUST_LOG=debug daytone configs/simple.toml
 ```

 where `RUST_LOG` levels can be `error`, `warn`, `info`, `debug`, and `trace`.

 ## Configuration Settings

-In **Day**, all configuration settings are read from a configuration file when a simulation session starts, and the configuration file follows the `TOML` format for the sake of simplicity and readability.
+In **Daytone**, all configuration settings are read from a configuration file when a simulation session starts, and the configuration file follows the `TOML` format for the sake of simplicity and readability.

 Here is an example configuration file `simple.toml`: